nikosath/anti-fraud-app/README.md

 - Packages are organized first by functionality and second by technical layer.
 - Test methods are named using the pattern methodName_givenCondition_thenResult or methodName_expectResult.
 - Sometimes I prefer to use anonymous classes over lambdas for clarity.
-- I keep some commented out code until I get close to finishing the project.
-A practice that I avoid when working others.